 It literally is like you have your most valuable player, which is what happened last night, and you're like, you can sit this game out.
 Just stay on the bench.
-That's what we do all the time and it never works.
+That's what we do all the time, and it never works.
 You have got to have your most valuable player in the game.

-And the reason why last night is so valuable is because it is telling you.
+The reason why last night is so valuable is because it is telling you.
 It has all the information for how you were feeling, what you were thinking, what you were believing, the excuses you made, the justifications you made, what happened when the urge appeared.
-It has all that information and you're saying hey MVP, just sit out of this game.
-I'm going to figure this out without you.
+It has all that information.
+You're saying, "Hey MVP, just sit out of this game.
+I'm going to figure this out without you."
+It is never going to work.